AlibabaCloudDocs/cms/intl.en-US/Event monitoring/Custom events/Report custom events/Report custom events by sending an HTTP request.md

 ## Sample response

-The following content shows the sample response to an HTTP request for reporting custom events:
+The following code shows the sample response to an HTTP request that reports custom events:

 ```
 {
   "code":"200",// The HTTP status code 200 indicates that the request was successful.
-  "msg":""// The value is empty when the events are reported.
+  "msg":""// The value is empty if the events are reported.
 }
 ```